bahrus/be-preemptive/README.md

 <link rel=lazy id=package-name/theme.css as=script crossorigin=anonymous integrity=... fetchpriority=1 be-preemptive=css href=https://some-cdn.com/package-name@1.2.3>
 ```

-## First use case (short lived) -- preemptive use of CSS Modules
+## First use case (short-lived, hopefully) -- preemptive use of CSS Modules

 Browser vendors and CDN's are taking their sweet time in providing support for CSS Modules.
-In the meantime, we can use this web component decorator / behavior to avoid that issue:
+In the meantime, we can use this web component decorator / behavior to avoid that obstacle: